 “We said at the time of the first release that Planck would be testing the anomalies using its polarization data.
 The first set of polarization maps which are clean enough for this purpose were released in 2018, now we have the results.”

-While there will be further analysis of the Planck results taking place, it is not believed that they will yield any significant new results.
+While there will be further analysis of the Planck results in the near future, it is not believed that they will yield any significant new results.
 At present, the Planck surveys

-So for the time being, the great mystery of the CMB anisotropies remains.
+So, the great mystery of the CMB anisotropies remains for the time being.
 And with the latest analysis unable to rule out new physics or other speculations, scientists and enthusiasts are free to keep venturing that these could be giant “cosmic bruises” caused by our Universe and others running into each other like a bunch of billiard balls.